New user sign up using AWS Builder ID

 Troubleshoot CloudWatch alarms and scaling policies

-To troubleshoot CloudWatch alarms and scaling policies, complete the following tasks based on the scaling policy.
+To troubleshoot CloudWatch alarms and scaling policies, complete the following tasks based on the scaling policy that you use.

 Scalable target